 There were other treatments offered to me.
-Once, I got almost to the point of a procedure, the OB-GYN physician that I saw suggested Lupron, they suggested a myomectomy, they suggested several things.
+At one time, I almost got to the point of having a procedure.
+The OB-GYN physician that I saw suggested Lupron and a myomectomy.
+They suggested several things.
 The one thing they did give me was birth control pills to try to stop the bleeding.

-When it came time to do something, when I saw that the pills were not working…they did work for a little while, very little…and I know that the Lupron would be the reason for the myomectomy.
-I knew that a myomectomy wasn’t for me.
-I had a family member, who had one, and the fibroids they didn’t remove, grew.
-So, I thought, okay, that’s not the right treatment.
+The pills did work for a little while, but very little.
+When I saw the pills were not working, it came time to do something.
+I knew the Lupron would be the reason for the myomectomy.
+But I knew a myomectomy wasn’t for me.
+I had a family member who had one, and the fibroids they didn’t remove grew.
+So I thought, “Okay, that’s not the right treatment.”

-The treatment that I received prior to my UFE was fabulous.
+The care I received prior to my UFE was fabulous.
 I just felt right at home.
-They showed me slides on a laptop, they explained things to me that I’d already seen, and some things that my OB-GYN had shared with me.
-My initial interview, knowing that I was going to have the procedure and that it was the right thing for me.
+They showed me slides on a laptop; they explained things to me that I’d already seen and some things that my OB-GYN had shared with me.
+I had my initial interview knowing that I was going to have the procedure and that it was the right thing for me.

-The difference in my life now, after the UFE procedure as opposed to prior the UFE procedure is like night and day.
+The difference in my life now, after the UFE procedure as opposed to prior to the UFE procedure, is like night and day.
 I feel confident now.
-I wear pretty much anything now that I think my body type can tolerate.
+I wear pretty much anything that I think my body type can tolerate.
 I’m willing to go places and do things.
 I’m not uncomfortable when we have guests.
 I’m happy.
 I feel healthy.
-It’s just a night and day difference and my husband’s very happy.
+It’s just a night and day difference, and my husband is very happy.

-I think I made a believer out of my gynecologist because when I learned about the procedure, which was prior to him and I asked him about it and he didn’t have good things to say, he called it experimental, and he said quite a few things that were discouraging.
+I think I made a believer out of my gynecologist.
+When I learned about the UFE procedure, which was prior to him, and I asked him about it, he didn’t have good things to say.
+He called it “experimental,” and he said quite a few things that were discouraging.

-My husband then saw it on television on a program that was giving options for different gynecological problems and he mentioned it.
-When I went back to my gynecologist, at that point, it had been at least a year and he was totally in favor of it.
-As a matter of fact, gave me the information and told me exactly who to contact.
-I think seeing my suffering and realizing that a hysterectomy was not the answer for every woman, I think I made a believer out of him.
+My husband then saw it on a television program that was giving options for different gynecological problems, and he mentioned it.
+When I went back to my gynecologist, at that point it had been at least a year, he was totally in favor of it.
+As a matter of fact, he gave me the information and told me exactly who to contact.
+I think seeing my suffering and realizing that a hysterectomy was not the answer for every woman made a believer out of him.

 In seeking the best treatment for me, the hysterectomy procedure as well as the myomectomy procedure were explained to me as well as offered to me.
-It was clear to me that neither the hysterectomy or the myomectomy were the choices for me.
+It was clear to me that neither was the treatment for me.

-I’ve not had to have anything done.
-I’ve had a follow up, xrays, MRIs, things that would actually show any trace of fibroid that would be left.
-I’ve not had to have any care, any treatment.
-I go in like any normal woman, I get my pap smears and I leave with my receipt in my hand.
+After UFE, I’ve not had to have anything else done.
+I’ve had a follow up, X-rays, and MRIs—things that would actually show any trace of fibroid that would be left.
+I’ve not had to have any care or any treatment.
+I go in like any normal woman; I get my pap smears, and I leave with my receipt in my hand.

 I was really surprised at my body and how it responded.
 I really was expecting more intensity, but there was none.
 I didn’t really have pain.
-I had a little bit of cramping like you would if you were having a normal monthly period, but not as severe as a normal period cramping would be.
+I had a little bit of cramping like you would if you were having a normal monthly period but not as severe.

 I can’t imagine why anyone would choose a hysterectomy unless it’s medically unsound for you to have a UFE procedure.
 People tell me, “Well, if you have a hysterectomy, you won’t have a menstrual cycle anymore.”
 That is a very, very high price to pay just to get rid of a menstrual cycle.
 It involves so many other things.
 You came here with your uterus.
-It has a function in your body other than mensus and carrying a fetus.
-It does hold things in place….so, why not leave here with what you came with?
+It has a function in your body other than menses and carrying a fetus.
+It holds things in place, so why not leave here with what you came with?
 Give ‘em your tonsils, don’t give ‘em your uterus!